How to Winterize a Saltwater Pool

 I may earn a commission if you make a purchase, at zero additional cost to you.
 This in no way impacts my research process or opinions.

+You should also test the other aspects of your water chemistry, including pH, total alkalinity, and calcium hardness.
 Once tested, make sure to balance the water chemistry correctly.
 The ideal pH levels lie between 7.2 – 7.8.
-Total alkalinity should be between 80 to 120 ppm.
+And total alkalinity should be between 80 to 120 ppm.
 Finally, the calcium hardness of the water should be between 200 and 400 ppm.

-Step 5: Add winterizing pool chemicals
+Step 5: Add Winterizing Pool Chemicals

 In The Swim Pool Closing Kit